maxaldunate/getting-and-cleaning-data-course-project/README.md

 * `tidy.txt` resulset, the output of the proccess. [tidy.txt in this repo](https://github.com/maxaldunate/getting-and-cleaning-data-course-project/blob/master/tidy.txt)

+* `data.zip` the file use by the script like a raw or input data.
+Extracted from the original data set.
+(See script description further).

 ## Original Data Source
 Representing data collected from the accelerometers from the Samsung Galaxy S smartphone.